fkoch-tgm/TGM-Linux-Printing/README.md

 I cant use the internal print dialog from firefox, but it works if I click on *use system dialog*.

 ### It doesnt work
+Just try to restart the printer in Gnome Settings

 ## Helpful Links
  * "Drucker Installation unter MacOS"; TGM HIT How-To's [online](https://portal.tgm.ac.at/Anleitungen/TGM-Drucker-Installation-unter-MacOS.pdf)